Religion in South Korea: Arrival in late 18th century

 Foreign Catholic missionaries did not arrive in Korea until 1794, a decade after the return of Yi Sung-hun, a diplomat who was the first baptised Korean in Beijing.
 He established a grass roots lay Catholic movement in Korea.
 However, the writings of the Jesuit missionary Matteo Ricci, who was resident at the imperial court in Beijing, had been already brought to Korea from China in the 17th century.
 Scholars of the Silhak ("Practical Learning") were attracted to Catholic doctrines, and this was a key factor for the spread of the Catholic faith in the 1790s.

 Denominations

-Christianity (그리스도교/----敎 Geurisdogyo or 기독교/基督敎 Gidoggyo, both meaning religion of Christ) in South Korea is dominated by four denominations: Catholic (천주교/天主敎 pronounced Cheonjugyo), Protestant Presbyterianism (장로교/長老敎 pronounced Jangnogyo), Methodism (감리교/監理敎 pronounced Gamnigyo) and Baptists (침례교/浸禮敎 pronounced Chimnyegyo).
+Christianity in South Korea is dominated by four denominations: Catholic, Presbyterianism, Methodism and Baptists.
 The Yoido Full Gospel Church is the largest Pentecostal church in the country.
 Some non-denominational churches also exist.
 According to 2015 census, Protestants and Catholics numbered 9.6 million and 3.8 million respective.
 There are also small Eastern Orthodox communities.